Piacenzian

 The Piacenzian is in the international geologic time scale the upper stage or latest age of the Pliocene.
-It spans the time between 3.6 ± 0.005 Ma and 2.588 ± 0.005 Ma (million years ago).
+It spans the time between 3.6 ± 0.005 Ma and 2.58 Ma (million years ago).
 The Piacenzian is after the Zanclean and is followed by the Gelasian (part of the Pleistocene).

 The Piacenzian is roughly coeval with the European land mammal age MN 16, overlaps the late Chapadmalalan and early Uquian South American land mammal age and falls inside the more extensive Blancan North American land mammal age.
 It also correlates with the Astian, Redonian, Reuverian and Romanian regional stages of Europe, and the Waipipian and Mangapanian stages of New Zealand.
 Some authorities describe the British Red Crag Formation and Waltonian Stage as late Piacenzian, while others regard them as early Pleistocene.

 Carbon dioxide levels during the Piacenzian were similar to those of today, making this age, with global mean temperature 2–3 °C higher and sea levels about twenty meters higher than today, an important analogue for predictions of the future of our world.

 Definition

 The Piacenzian was introduced in scientific literature by Swiss stratigrapher Karl Mayer-Eymar in 1858.
 It is named after the Italian city of Piacenza.

-The base of the Piacenzian is at the base of magnetic chronozone C2An (the base of the Gauss chronozone and at the extinction of the planktonic forams Globorotalia margaritae and Pulleniatina primalis.
+The base of the Piacenzian is at the base of the Gauss chronozone and at the extinction of the planktonic forams Globorotalia margaritae and Pulleniatina primalis.
 The GSSP for the Piacenzian Stage is at Punta Piccola on Sicily, Italy.